Captainmorgan37/ID-Scanning/README.md

 # Passport MRZ Scanner – Local Setup Notes

-This Streamlit application reads passport Machine Readable Zone (MRZ) text using PaddleOCR and matches it against a PDF crew/passenger manifest.
+This Streamlit application reads passport Machine Readable Zone (MRZ) text using RapidOCR (ONNXRuntime) and matches it against a PDF crew/passenger manifest.
 Only the packages listed in `requirements.txt` are required to run the app locally:

 ```bash